The Witcher (video game): Reception

 The game received mostly positive reviews.
 The game's cumulative score stands at 81 out of 100 on Metacritic.
 Michael Lafferty from GameZone gave the game 8.8 out of 10, describing it as a deep, immersive game that will "ask you to think and make choices, not just hack and slash your way to glory".
 The Witchers cinematic intro was nominated for the 2007 VES Awards in the category of Outstanding Pre-Rendered Visuals in a Video Game, and the game's soundtrack was voted "Best Fantasy Game Soundtrack" in the 2007 Radio Rivendell Fantasy Awards.

 During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts and Sciences named The Witcher as one of the nominees for 2007's "Role-Playing Game of the Year"; however, it was eventually awarded to Mass Effect.

 In 2010, the game was included as one of the titles in the book 1001 Video Games You Must Play Before You Die.

+For many years, CD Projekt Red did not publicly disclose detailed sales figures for The Witcher.
+In 2026, CD Projekt co-CEO Michał Nowakowski revealed updated lifetime sales data in a public statement on social media.
+According to Nowakowski, The Witcher (2007) has sold over 10 million copies worldwide.
+He also noted that the game continues to generate sales years after its original release.